Custom Search

 The square is bounded by Lisle Street, to the north; Charing Cross Road, to the east; Orange Street, to the south; and Whitcomb Street, to the west.
 It dates from 1635, when the first house was built by Robert Sydney, Earl of Leicester.

-At No. 47, Sir Joshua Reynolds used to live; and on the opposite side, where the Alhambra stood before its demolition in 1936, Hogarth spent some of the best years of his life.
-John Hunter and Sir Isaac Newton also lived here.
+Notable former residents include: Sir Joshua Reynolds at No. 47; Hogarth, who spent some of the best years of his life on the opposite side, where the Alhambra stood before its demolition in 1936; John Hunter and Sir Isaac Newton were also former residents.